 What support is available in the Sixth Form?

-As well as academic and personal support available from your form tutor, support is also available from subject tutors, Heads of Department, Head of Sixth Form and Assistant Head of Sixth Form.
+As well as academic and personal support available from your form tutor, support is also available from subject tutors, Heads of Department, Head of Sixth Form and Assistant Head Teacher (Sixth Form).

 The support covers a range of queries including subject advice, UCAS applications, careers advice and support if you are struggling with a particular subject or personal issue.
 In addition, Year 12 & 13 are in mixed tutor groups so students new to the Sixth Form always have someone who can help, to talk to and learn from.